purduesigbots/pros-docs/v5/api/cpp/rotation.rst

 reset
 ~~~~~~~~~

-Reset the current absolute position to be the same as the rotation sensor angle.
+Reset the current absolute position to be the same as the Rotation Sensor angle.

 This function uses the following values of ``errno`` when an error state is reached: